JavaTheNutt/web_app_dev_project_backend/README.md

 ## Extra features.
 * Stubbing/Mocking with SinonJS
 * External Integration tests run on a separate port to the main application to allow the tests to be run while the server is running
-* Full code coverage with Istanbul/NYC
+* Full code coverage with Istanbul/NYC.
-* Supertest integration for API endpoint testing
+* Supertest integration for API endpoint testing.
+* Increased timeout time during API tests to allow for network/database communication.
-* Babel transpilation of tests when run
+* Babel transpilation of tests when run.
+* Full Babel transpilation of all source code to meet developers Node runtime.
-* Adherence to "silent principal", but has a flag to turn on logging for debugging
+* Adherence to "silent principal", but has a flag to turn on logging for debugging.
+* File logging during development to catch "text suite exited unexpectedly" errors that never reach the console.
+* Nodemon integration to to automate server restarts on file changes.
 * ESLint integration for code style.